Macaw

 Temperament and personality

 Macaws are generally friendly and affectionate birds as long as they get enough attention and company from their owner.
-It is important to build this bond between the bird and its owner as, with its strong beak, it is quite capable of inflicting a painful bite, even drawing blood on occasions.
-But a macaw only tends to attack when startled or feeling threatened; so, teach your bird to feel safe around you.
+It is important to build this bond between the bird and its owner as, with its strong beak, it is quite capable of inflicting a painful bite, even drawing blood on occasion.
+But a macaw only tends to attack when startled or feeling threatened, so make sure that your bird feels safe around you.

 Care

-You will need to replace the food and water dishes within the cage every day with fresh and clean ones.
-The enclosure will also need to be disinfected at least once every 6-12 months.
+You need to replace the food and water dishes within the cage daily with fresh and clean ones.
+The enclosure must also be disinfected at least once every 6-12 months.
 Clip the nails and trim the feathers at regular intervals.
 Macaws like to bathe, so make sure to provide it with a large bowl with sufficient water in which it can bathe, or you can also use a mist spray.

 Feeding: What do macaws eat

 You can give your pet macaw a diet of pellets.
-Other fresh food options include fruits like apples, bananas, oranges, grapes, and melon, as well as vegetables like carrots, kale, broccoli, Brussels sprouts, and celery.
-Never give a macaw chocolate and avocado, as they are toxic for all members of the parrot family.
-In the wild macaws eat nuts, seeds, fruits, leaves, stems, and flowers.
+Other fresh food options include fruits like apples, bananas, oranges, grapes, and melon and vegetables like carrots, kale, broccoli, Brussels sprouts, and celery.
+Never give it chocolates or avocados, as they are toxic for all members of the parrot family.
+In the wild, macaws eat nuts, seeds, fruits, leaves, stems, and flowers.

 They are among the most omnivorous of parrots, and you may give your pet some meat from time to time for protein.

 - Never use negative reinforcement when training a macaw.
-If they are unable to learn what you are training them, it is probably going to take a longer duration of time.
-You need to be patient and keep at it, without yelling at them or beating them with sticks.
+If they are unable to learn what you are training them, it is probably going to take longer.
+You need to be patient and keep at it without yelling at them or beating them with sticks.

 - Make yourself the best companion to your macaw.
-That will, in turn, endear you to your bird so much that that will be encouraged to pick up on what you’re teaching.
+That will, in turn, endear you to your bird so much that you will be encouraged to pick up on what you’re teaching.

-- Always back up a well-learned trick, be it being able to mimic a word or spreading the wings, with a reward, preferably a bird treat.
+- Always back up a well-learned trick, be it being able to mimic a word or spreading the wings with a reward, with a bird treat.
 This will encourage them to learn faster.

 The ability to mimic human speech varies between macaw species.
-The blue and gold, and the scarlet macaws tend to quickly pick up on words and can surprise you with a few now and then.
-But there are some who have only a moderate ability to mimic human speech, though they might still be able to copy sounds of the environment though, like doorbells and phone rings.
+The blue and gold and the scarlet macaws tend to pick up on words quickly and can surprise you with a few now and then.
+But some have only a moderate ability to mimic human speech, though they might still be able to copy sounds of the environment though, like doorbells and phone rings.

 Video: Macaw Talking